NethNick/RP2040-GEEK/README.md

 ## 📁 File Structure

-With CircuitPython installed and a standard boot to le the project work you'll need in /lib some libraries (PLEASE: same version as CircuitPython, so 9.x):
+With CircuitPython installed, you'll need in /lib some libraries (PLEASE: same version as CircuitPython, so 9.x):
 - adafruit_bitmap_font from [libraries](https://circuitpython.org/libraries)
 - adafruit_display_text (as above)
 - adafruit_hid (as above)